 I’ve just spent a couple of hours photographing the Anzac parade in Brisbane.

-Apart from wanting to show my gratitude to those who have fought and died for the freedoms we enjoy, I thought I’d take the opportunity to play with Nikon’s new 200mm zoom lens.
+Apart from wanting to show my gratitude to those who have fought and died for the freedoms we enjoy, I thought I’d take the opportunity to play with Nikon’s new Z 70-200mm telephoto lens (you’re looking at about AUD$4,000).

 It’s been a bit of a long morning though.
 I set off in my car at sparrows for the dawn service and drove around the city for more than half an hour looking for a park.
 Nothing.
 In desperation, I sped home, jumped on my pushbike and rocketed back as fast as my chicken legs would take me to arrive just in time to find the Eternal Flame flickering without an audience, and the TV crews packing their gear.
 Argghhhhh.